 Become a Community Traffic Safety Team “Virtual Volunteer“ and share these impaired driving images on your social media accounts.
-Don’t forget to follow and tag us! @trafficsafetyteam on Facebook and Instagram or @trafficsafetyfl on Twitter and Pinterest.
+Don’t forget to follow and tag us! @trafficsafetyteam on Facebook and Instagram or @trafficsafetyfl on Twitter, LinkedIn, and Pinterest.

 Recipes for the Road

 Each booklet is full of great alcohol-free “mocktail” beverage, appetizer and desert recipes along with important traffic safety messages.

 Each year, on average, more than 10,000 people die on the road due to impaired driving.
 This tip card illustrates the crime, crash, and arrest statistics by hour, along with traffic safety guidelines.